akinsolajegede/SendEmail/README.md

 # SendEmail
-A simple method to send email from android app Ddeveopment
+A simple method to send email from android app. click a button and contents populates to your email client.